 Zing Zang is staple mix for most people.
 Not too much going on flavor-wise (everything you expect, nothing you don’t), so it’s perfect for those that like to pimp out their Bloody Marys with all sorts of stuff, or whatever you happen to have it on hand.

 Finest Call Loaded Bloody Mary Mix – $11

 If you find yourself making your homemade Bloody Marys with V8 and not tomato juice, this mix is for you.
 Multiple vegetables are added to the tomato, lemon, and spices, giving a nice, round flavor on its own.

-A fairly full-flavored mix on its own, Major Peters kicks up their own recipe with the hot & spicy version.
+A fairly full-flavored mix on its own, Major Peters kicks up their own recipe with a hot and spicy version.
 While it may not be as spicy as people who love hot stuff are used to, it still packs a decent punch — enough to wake you up some on a lazy Sunday afternoon.
-As a bonus, it also is sold in 64-ounce jugs.
+As a bonus, Major Peters is sold in 64-ounce jugs.

 McClure’s is a brand known for their pickles, so if you like salty, briny goodness, this mix is for you.
 The pickle flavor, to those that don’t truly love pickles, will be overwhelming.
 However, a little extra sodium should help that hangover.